 The purpose of the notice requirement is to encourage property owners and contractors to discuss their dispute in hopes they will resolve it out of court.
 In some instances, the parties are able to resolve their dispute during the notice period, which the parties can agree to extend.
 It is worth repeating that the written notice is mandatory.
 If a property owner files a lawsuit against a contractor before sending a written notice, the lawsuit will be dismissed until the owner complies with the law.

 Residential construction litigation also has two important deadlines property owners and contractors should be aware of.
 First, there is a statute of limitations deadline.
 Second, there is a statute of repose deadline.
 It is important to understand that these deadlines can be confusing and are not always straightforward.
 Therefore, you should hire experienced construction litigation.

-Construction litigation can be highly technical.
+Construction defect litigation can be highly technical.
 If you have questions about your rights or obligations, you need the assistance of a construction litigation attorney.
 Most matters can be resolved without an expensive courtroom battle.
 In fact, your contract may determine how your matter should be resolved.